 - Calm noises.
 Disruptive sounds can make it hard to fall asleep and can affect sleep during the night.
-If you prefer complete quiet, try blocking out noise at night earplugs or noise cancelling headphones can help.
-If you prefer a background noise, try sound conditioner/white noise machines or apps that play white and nature sounds
+If you prefer complete quiet, try blocking out noise at night earplugs or noise-canceling headphones can help.
+If you prefer background noise, try sound conditioner/white noise machines or apps that play white and nature sounds

 - Temperature.
 Cooler temperatures support better sleep.
 Set your thermostat in the 62 to 70 range, and opt for breathable sheets, blankets, and pajamas.
 Materials like cotton and wool help support a balanced body temperature and keep you comfortable throughout the night.